atomone-hub/govgen/CONTRIBUTING.md

 A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.

-**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the stewarding team.
+**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the codeowners.

 ### Testing